Afrin71/Employee-Management---.NET-Windows-Forms-CRUD-Application/README.md

-Employee Management - .NET Windows Forms CRUD Application
+Project: Employee Management - .NET Windows Forms CRUD Application

 This project is a Windows Forms Application built with C# and SQL Server, demonstrating CRUD operations (Create, Read, Update, Delete) for managing employee information.
 It uses ADO.NET to interact with a SQL Server database.